Otto III, Holy Roman Emperor: Polish relations

-Mieszko I's son Bolesław I succeeded him as Duke in 992, and Poland continued its alliance with the Empire.
+Mieszko I's son Bolesław I succeeded him as Duke in 992, and Poland continued its fraught alliance with the Empire, no longer paying tribute.
 Polish forces joined the Empire's campaigns to put down the Great Slav Rising, led by the Polabian Lutici tribes during the 980s and 990s.
+Immediately after Otto III's death on the other hand, Bolesław the Brave would go on to defeat Otto's successor, the emperor Henry II, in the Polish-German wars of 1003-1018, securing full sovereignty from the Empire and even forcing the emperor to aid Bolesław's invasion of the Kievan Rus.

 Bohemian relations

 Germany and the Duchy of Bohemia came into significant contact with one another in 929, when German King Henry I had invaded the Duchy to force Duke Wenceslaus I to pay regular tribute to Germany.
 When Wenceslaus I was assassinated in 935, his brother Boleslaus I succeeded him as Duke and refused to continue paying the annual tribute to Germany.
 This action caused Henry I's son and successor Otto I to launch an invasion of Bohemia.
 Following the initial invasion, the conflict deteriorated into a series of border raids that lasted until 950 when Otto I and Boleslaus I signed a peace treaty.
 Boleslaus I agreed to resume paying tribute and to recognize Otto I as his overlord.
 The Duchy was then incorporated into the Holy Roman Empire as a constituent state.

 Bohemia would be a major factor in the many battles along the Empire's eastern border.
 Boleslaus I helped Otto I crush an uprising of Slavs along the Lower Elbe in 953, and they joined forces again to defeat the Hungarians at the battle of Lechfeld in 955.
 In 973 Otto I established the bishopric of Prague, subordinated to the archbishopric of Mainz, in order to Christianize the Czech territory.
 To strengthen the Bohemian-Polish alliance, Boleslaus I's daughter Dobrawa was married to the pagan Mieszko I of Poland in 965.
 The marriage helped bring Christianity to Poland.
 He died in 972 and was succeeded as Duke by his oldest son Boleslaus II.

 After initially siding with Henry II against Otto II during Henry's failed revolt in 977, Boleslaus II swore loyalty to Otto II.
 When Otto II died suddenly in 983 and was succeeded by the three-year old Otto III, Boleslaus II again supported Henry II in his bid for the German throne.
 As in 977, Henry's bid failed, and Boleslaus II swore loyalty to Otto III.